-If you are requesting an advance, indicate same by checking the box below.

-[] ADVANCE REQUESTED

-Advance payment of \$ is requested.
-Balance of payments will be made on a reimbursement basis.
-These funds are needed to pay staff, award benefits to clients, duplicate forms and purchase start-up supplies and equipment.
-We would not be able to operate the program without this advance.

-If you are requesting an advance, complete the following chart and line item justification below.
+needed to pay staff, award benefits to clients, purchase start-up supplies and equipment.
+W operate the program without this advance. u are requesting an advance, complete the following the start of e would not be able to

 ESTIMATED EXPENSES

-BUDGET CATEGORY/LINE ITEMS 2020 Anticipated Expenditures for First Three Months (90
+BUDGET CATEGORY/LINE ITEMS 2020 Anticipated Expenditures for First Three Months (

 (list applicable line items) days) of Funding Agreement

 For example

 ADMINISTRATIVE COSTS

 (Include Secondary Administration.)

 For example

 PROGRAM EXPENSES

 TOTAL EXPENSES

-LINE ITEM JUSTIFICATION (For each line item, provide a detailed justification explaining the need for the cash advance.
-The justification must include supporting documentation that clearly shows the advance will be expended within the first ninety (90) days of the Funding Agreement term.
-Supporting documentation should include quotes for purchases, delivery timelines, salary and expense projections, etc. to provide the Division reasonable and necessary support that the advance will be expended within the first ninety (90) days of the Funding Note expended within the first ninety (90) days of the Funding Agreement term.
-Any advance funds not expended within the first ninety (90) days of the contract term shall be returned to the Division Cashier, 2555 Shumard Oak Boulevard, Tallahassee, Florida 32399, within thirty (30) days of receipt, along with any interest earned on the advance)
+advance.
+The justification must include supplexpended within the first ninety (90) days of tinclude quotes for purchases, delivery timeling reasonable and necessary support that the action of the following advance funder term.
+Any advance funder term. n, provide a detailed justification explaining the need for the cash porting documentation that clearly shows the advance will be the Funding Agreement term.
+Supporting documentation should nes, salary and expense projections, etc. to provide the Division dvance will be expended within the first ninety (90) days of the s not expended within the first ninety (90) days of the contract r, 2555 Shumard Oak Boulevard, Tallahassee, Florida 32399, within

-ATTACHMENT F

-WARRANTIES AND REPRESENTATIONS
+ATTACHMENT F WARRANTIES AND REPRESENTATIONS